RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 To find your Windows username:
 Open Command Prompt → type: `echo %USERNAME%` → press Enter
-Use the name it displays to replace `USERNAME` in the plugin file.
+Use the name it displays to replace "OlafW" or "USERNAME" in the plugin file.

-If you have not already done so, please rename the folder that you extracted the plugin to from Gimpinator-main to "Gimpinator_ex"
+If you have not already done so, please rename the folder that you extracted the plugin to from Gimpinator-main to "Gimpinator_ex" The plugin itself was created to use this directory structure and will not work otherwise.
+Whomever created the zip file missed this detail.

 Inside that folder, confirm you have:
 • gimpinator_ex.py